apache/flink/docs/apis/programming_guide.md

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">

-As we already saw in the example, Flink programs look like regular Java programs with a `main()` method.
+As we already saw in the example, Flink DataSet programs look like regular Java programs with a `main()` method.
 Each program consists of the same basic parts:

 1. Obtain an `ExecutionEnvironment`,